 You can view and print the quick guides for all the pages in the treating nasopharyngeal cancer section.

-This page contains quite detailed information about the survival rates of different stages of nasopharyngeal cancer.
-We have included it because many people have asked us for this.
-But not everyone who is diagnosed with a cancer wishes to read this type of information.
-If you are not sure whether you want to know at the moment or not, then perhaps you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for different stages of nasopharyngeal cancer.
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 We have another section explaining more about the different types of cancer statistics.
 Unless you’re very familiar with medical statistics, you may find it helpful to read this before you read the information below.